2 Genome Sequencing Stocks to Buy Today

 These broad types of diagnostic testing have the largest share of the genetics market, which also includes prenatal tests, tests to see how a person will respond to certain drugs and targeted tests for specific genetic conditions.

-As the gene-testing trend grows, investors have a couple key ways to capitalize now.
+As the gene-testing trend grows, investors have a couple of key ways to capitalize now.

 One way to gain exposure is through Paul Mampilly’s Profits Unlimited service.
 It includes the California company that is closing in on the $100 WGS test, and others tied to major mega tech trends like the genetics revolution.